 Cause of runners knee

-• Knee cap misalignment
+Knee cap misalignment

-• Complete or partial dislocation
+A complete or partial dislocation

-• Tightness, imbalance, or weakness of thigh muscles
+Tightness, imbalance, or weakness of thigh muscles

-Patellofemoral pain could possibly be the consequence of irritation with the soft tissues about the knee.
+Patellofemoral pain could be the consequence of irritation with the soft tissues about the knee.
 Strained tendons are quite common in athletes.
-Other predisposing factors to patellofemoral pain include overuse, muscle imbalance and inadequate stretching.
+Other predisposing factors to patellofemoral pain include overuse, muscle imbalance, and inadequate stretching.
 Pain that begins in another area of the body, including the back or hip, might result in knee pain (referred pain).

 Symptoms of runners knee

-• First-aid: Stop doing any action that triggers knee pain.
+First-aid: Stop doing any action that triggers knee pain.
 This probably means stopping any running or jumping.
-Make use of the RICE formula: Rest, Ice, Compression and Elevation.
+Make use of the RICE formula: Rest, Ice, Compression, and Elevation.